AFTIA/aem-soap/README.md

 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
 * it.tests: Java based integration tests
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
-* ui.content: contains sample content using the components from the ui.apps
 * ui.config: contains runmode specific OSGi configs for the project
-* ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
-* ui.tests: Selenium based UI tests
 * all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
-* analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS

 ## How to build